Orthographic depth

+By language

 Written Korean represents an unusual hybrid; each phoneme in the language is represented by a letter but the letters are packaged into "square" units of two to four phonemes, each square representing a syllable.
 Korean has very complex phonological variation rules, especially regarding the consonants rather than the vowels, in contrast to English.
 For example, the Korean word 훗일, which should be pronounced as [husil] based on standard pronunciations of the components of the grapheme, is actually pronounced as [hunnil].
 Among the consonants of the Korean language, only one is always pronounced exactly as it is written.